jywu20/Notes/Computer Science/Circuit/HDL.md

 ```
 And `do_something` can then be called in another module to modify some of the internal memories of the latter,
 as if we can define addresses for these internal memories.
+(We note again that calling `do_something` increases the area of the the module that calls it.)

 Apart from this, "real" pointers can be used to visit block RAMs.
 Distributed RAMs on the other hand are not supposed to be visited by pointers.